-In this section, we provide a brief overview of the hybrid channel allocation protocol, called HMCP and the multichannel routing protocol [11] that are used in the testbed on which we carry out our experiments.
-In the discussion that follows, we assume that every node is equipped with two radios or interfaces (the terms interfaces and radios are used interchangeably in this paper and both mean a wireless radio).
+In this section, we provide a brief overview of the hybrid channel allocation protocol, called HMCP and the multichannel routing protocol [11], based on which the SHORT protocol is built.
+In the discussion that follows, we assume that every node is equipped with at least two radios or interfaces (the terms interfaces and radios are used interchangeably in this paper and both mean a wireless radio).

-2.1 Hybrid Multichannel Protocol Operation
+A. Hybrid Multichannel Protocol Operation

-The main challenge in a multichannel network implementation lies in ensuring that nodes operating on different channels can coordinate and communicate with other without much overhead.
+As discussed in Section I, the main challenge in a multichannel network implementation lies in ensuring that nodes operating on different channels can coordinate and communicate with other without much overhead.
 The hybrid multichannel protocol (HMCP) [11] ensures connectivity between nodes by allowing one of the two wireless interfaces to switch across channels as required.
 The other interface remains fixed on a channel as long as the channel is perceived to be good.
 We call the interface that may switch often across channels as the switchable interface and the interface that operates on a fixed channel as the fixed interface.
 Only the fixed interface is used for data reception.
 However, a data transmission can be from any of the two interfaces, fixed or switchable; this depends on the channel of the fixed interface on the neighboring node to which a multi-hop flow is directed.
 In general, if a neighboring node is operating on the same fixed channel as the current node, then the transmission can be through the fixed interface, otherwise the switchable interface is used for transmission after switching its channel to the fixed channel of the neighboring node.
 Thus, a node can potentially transmit and receive simultaneously, if the channels on which they transmit and receive are different.
-The necessary control messages that are exchanged to communicate the channel information between the nodes is discussed later in this section.
 Once a node switches to a channel, it stays on that channel for a pre-determined amount of time before switching to the next channel.
 The amount of time spent by the switchable interface may vary depending on the availability of packets to be sent on that channel.
 Because the channel on which a switchable interface operates depends on the channel allocated to the fixed interface of a neighboring node, it is clear that we need to allocate channels only to the fixed interface of a node.
 Figure 1 shows an example of our protocol operation for a bidirectional data transmission from node A to node C, with node B as an intermediate node.
 (Solid lines indicate transmission form A to C and dotted lines indicate the transmission from C to A. The switchable radio in B switches between the two directions.)